sodadata/docs/soda-cl/recon.md

 A **metric reconciliation check** calculates the measurement of a metric such as `sum` or `avg` on data in the same dataset in two different data sources; where the delta between calculated measurements differs to the extent that it exceeds the threshold you set in the check, the check fails.
 Note, you can also compare data between datasets within the same data source.

-In other words, the check validates the delta between calculated measurements of a metric.
+In other words, the check validates the delta between calculated measurements of a metric in multiple datasets.

 In the following example, the metric reconciliation check calculates the sum of column 1 in dataset X in both data source A and data source B. The calculated value of each is the measurement for the sum metric.
 It then compares the calculated measurements and gauges the difference between them.
 In this example, the difference between measurements is `4`, so the check passes.